What does the BCC do and what does it stand for?

 How do I post a ride?

 You must be a club member to post a ride on the Ride Calendar.
 Go to the BCC webpage, click on Ride Information, Schedule a Ride.
 Fill in the blanks and click Submit Form.
-Rides must be posted to the Ride Calendar 2 weeks in advance during the main riding season and be approved by the Road Captain.
+Rides must be posted to the Ride Calendar five days, or two days during Winter Stimulus, in advance during the main riding season and be approved by the Road Captain.
 It will then appear in green lettering on the Calendar.
 Our ride leaders attend a yearly training session.
 If you are new, please contact the Road Captain at email@example.com.

 How do I subscribe/unsubscribe to the group emails?